tsnee/tsnee.github.io/_posts/2024-03-12-First-Post.md

 published by my old publisher, Addison-Wesley.
 I decided to follow along in Scala.JS instead of JavaScript.
 I will attempt to publish my work here.

+### 08:08 EDT
+My blog seems to have disappeared.
+Maybe this edit will bring it back.